unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 -------***--
 ```

-Running this program manually (after renaming the compiled class file to `bounding-box` as a Unix executable):
+Running this program manually (after renaming the compiled class file to `bounding-box` and then setting it up as a
+Unix executable):

 ```bash
 ./bounding-box < groups.txt